w3c/ash-nazg/DEVELOPMENT.md

 The root `AshNazg` component listens for changes to the login state of the user (through the Login store) in order to change the navigation bar that it controls.
-All it renders is basically: the application title, a simple layout grid (that uses the ungrid CSS approach), the navigation bar, and an empty space for the routed component.
+All it renders is basically: the application title, a simple layout grid (that uses the [ungrid][ungrid] CSS approach), the navigation bar, and an empty space for the routed component.
 It also renders the "flash" area that shows messages for successful operations or errors.

 Finally, the router is set up with a number of paths mapping to imported components.